tivac/modular-css/docs/api.md

 // Add entries, either from disk using .file() or as strings with .string() Promise.all([
-    processor.file("./entry.css").then(function(result) {
+    processor.file("./entry.css").then((result) => {
-        // result now contains
+        // result contains
-        //  .exports - Scoped selector mappings
+        //  id      : Absolute path of the file that was added
+        //  file    : Absolute path of hte file that was added
-        //  .files - metadata about the file hierarchy }),
+        //  files   : metadata about the file hierarchy,
+        //  details : metadata aboutthe file that was added,
+        //  exports : Scoped selector mappings for the file that was added }),
     processor.string("./fake-file.css", ".class { color: red; }")
 ])
-.then(function() {
+.then(() => {
     // Once all files are added, use .output() to get at the rewritten CSS return processor.output();
 })
-.then(function(result) {
+.then((result) => {
-    // Output CSS lives on the .css property result.css;
+    // result.css : Combined CSS output

-    // Source map (if requested) lives on the .map property result.map;
+    // result.map : Source map data if enabled
+    // result.compositions - All files and their composed dependencies
 });
 ```